Nuitka/Nuitka/Developer_Manual.rst

 interesting, so we would use that computation function instead.

 Predict from a function could mean to have Python code to do it, as well as C++ code to do it.
-Then code for the loop can be generated.
+Then code for the loop can be generated without any CPython usage at all.

 .. note::